StevenBlack/vocab/million-dollar-words.md

 So nervous, you jitter and quake.
 One hopes that diamond cutters, professional golfers and brain surgeons don't suffer from the abdabs.
 Pronounce it AB-DABS.

+### abide
+(used without object): To remain; continue; stay: Abide with me.
+To have one's abode; dwell; reside: To abide in a small Scottish village.
+To continue in a particular condition, attitude, relationship, etc.; last. (used with object): to put up with; tolerate; stand: I can't abide dishonesty!
+To endure, sustain, or withstand without yielding or submitting: To abide a vigorous onslaught.
+To wait for; await: To abide the coming of the Lord.
+To accept without opposition or question: To abide the verdict of the judges.
+To pay the price or penalty of; suffer for.

 ### abject
 Extremely humiliated or debased; the bottom of the barrel.
 The word is most often used in conjunction with either "failure" or "poverty."
 The migrant farmers in Woody Guthrie songs lived in abject poverty.